 - The event is held yearly in March at the Oxford University Museum of Natural History.

-- Full details are available on the website, look out in due course for information on the 2015 event.
+- Full details are available on the website, look out in due course for information on future events.

 - Entrance is free.